deidrebrin/sql-database-workshop/_episodes/05-migrating.md

 > > 1.
 Create table statement, add columns, datatypes
 > > 2.
 Set up primary and foreign keys
 > > 3.
 Add data!
+> > A breakdown of the process can be found below.
 > {: .solution}
 {: .challenge}